ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 other asynchronous calling conventions.
-The method for registering callbacks and handlers is left as an implementation detail, with the caveat that the interface for receiving Messages must require the application to invoke the Connection.Receive() action once per Message to be received (see
+The method for registering callbacks and handlers is left as an implementation detail, with the caveat that the interface for receiving Messages must require the application to invoke the Connection.Receive() Action once per Message to be received (see
 {{receiving}}).

-This specification treats events and errors similarly, as errors, just as any other events, may occur asynchronously in network applications.
+This specification treats Events and errors similarly, as errors, just as any other Events, may occur asynchronously in network applications.
 However, it is recommended that implementations of this interface also return errors immediately, according to the error handling idioms of the implementation platform, for errors which can be immediately detected, such as inconsistency